MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/faceted.md

 # Faceted Search

-Site ontent may be searched by using filters based on characteristics of the content.
-The filters implemented by faceted search allow customers to find the content they want more quickly than a traditional search.
+Users can search site content using filters based on selected characteristics.
+These filters allow customers to find the content they want more quickly than traditional search.

 ## Enable faceted search